Maysville, Kentucky: County seat

 By the 1830s, Maysville had a population of 3,000 and was the second-most important commercial city in Kentucky after Louisville.
 Washington, the county seat, had dwindled in importance after a fire in 1825 and a series of deadly cholera epidemics.
 A proposal to move the county government from Washington to Maysville was bitterly fought but passed by a slender margin in 1848.
 Maysville donated its city hall, completed in 1846, to the county for a court house.
 Today, much of Washington is designated as a historic district, the Washington Historic District; it is listed on the National Register of Historic Places.

 In 1850, the Maysville & Lexington Railroad began operation, but it failed within the decade.
 Successor companies maintained the connection until 1921 when they were bought out by the L&N. Today, the Maysville & Lexington's former routes and rights-of-way are owned by CSX Transportation.

 Landmarks

 Simon Kenton Memorial Bridge

-The Simon Kenton Memorial Bridge is a suspension bridge built in 1931 and originally opened with a toll.
+The Simon Kenton Memorial Bridge is a suspension bridge built in 1931 crossing the Ohio River and originally opened with a toll.
 Those tolls were removed in 1945 to much fanfare - including celebrations from the local Rotary and Lions club, and a parade in downtown Maysville.
-It crosses the Ohio River.
 Its main span is 323 m long, and the total length of the bridge is 607 m.
-It connects Maysville, Kentucky and Aberdeen, Ohio.
-It is currently in use and is not slated for demolition as the bridge was closed for refurbishment in 2001 after the William H. Harsha Bridge was completed.
+It connects Maysville with Aberdeen, Ohio.
+It is currently in use and is not slated for demolition, as the bridge was closed for refurbishment in 2001 after the William H. Harsha Bridge was completed.